QBos07/insectcounter/README.md

 # insectcounter
-A insect counter using OpenCV 3D feature recognition
+An insect counter using OpenCV 3D feature recognition